Autumn Countryside Show

 Crafts, demonstrations, food & drink

 Enjoy a range of delicious produce from vendors in the Events Field and quench your thirst with a drink from the bar.
 Try tasty homemade light lunches and snacks from the Museum café or its marquee in the Events Field.
 Also enjoy craft and trade stands, plus demonstrations with a countryside theme.

 The Museum is open for the Autumn Countryside Show on Saturday 7 and Sunday 8 October 2017, from 10.30am-5pm.
 Regular Museum entry charges apply, which include admission to the Autumn Countryside Show.
 Entry is free for Annual Members.
 Children aged 4 years and under enter for free.

-The Museum’s café kiosk will be open, plus there are undercover and outdoor picnic areas.
+The Museum’s café will be open, plus there are undercover and outdoor picnic areas.
 Food stands at the event will include hot and cold foods, sweets and much more!
 Visitors can also enjoy a pint at the bar on site.